 The Arberry translation of al-Baghdadi uses “hour” for an Arabic term which, according to Charles Perry, actually means an indefinite length of time.
 We therefore have not tried to stick literally to the timing given in al-Baghdadi.

 A common technique in medieval European recipes is to pass ingredients through a strainer.
-We generally follow the recipe the first time but thereafter, and especially when preparing large quantities, substitute a food processor. alternative is to use a potato ricer—a sort of plunger/strainer combination.
+We generally follow the recipe the first time but thereafter, and especially when preparing large quantities, substitute a food processor.
+An alternative is to use a potato ricer—a sort of plunger/strainer combination.

 Saffron is a common medieval ingredient.
 We have found that it works better if you first extract the color and flavor by crushing the saffron thoroughly into a small quantity of water, then adding the water and saffron to your dish.
 Cariadoc is not fond of saffron; if you are, you may want to increase our quantities.
 The few (Islamic) recipes which specify saffron by weight use considerably more than they would if we had written them.